SAP-samples/abap-cheat-sheets/03_ABAP_SQL.md

 UPDATE dbtab FROM TABLE @ind_tab INDICATORS SET STRUCTURE comp_ind.

-"Reverses the logic
+"In the following example, the logic is reversed using NOT.
 UPDATE dbtab FROM TABLE @ind_tab INDICATORS NOT SET STRUCTURE comp_ind.

 "SET addition: Changing values of specific fields in all table rows "There are mutliple options for the value assignment.
-E. g. you can use "a literal, host variable/expression, SQL function, and so on.
+E.g. you can use "a literal, host variable/expression, SQL function, and so on.
 UPDATE dbtab SET comp2 = ... .
 ```